Physical and digital security concepts for successful events

 Smart security technology with AI

-Technological innovations such as AI-assisted surveillance systems, thermal imaging cameras and biometric access controls are enhancing the security portfolios of many venues.
+Technological innovations such as AI-assisted surveillance systems are enhancing the security portfolios of many venues.
 However, the same principle applies here: technology is no substitute for trained personnel.

-However, the greatest risk factor remains the human element.
-Well-trained and regularly briefed security teams that are capable of reacting swiftly yet calmly in critical moments remain irreplaceable, despite all security technology.
-In evacuation scenarios in particular, it is crucial that they exude calm in order to guide people out of potentially dangerous situations as quickly as possible – while taking into account differing needs such as mobility, language and stress management.
+Despite all current and future security technologies, well-trained security teams who can respond swiftly and calmly in critical situations remain indispensable.
+Security is usually provided by the respective Venue, which ensures that all necessary measures are in place to guarantee safety.
+In evacuation scenarios in particular, it is crucial that security personnel convey a sense of calm to move people out of potential danger as quickly as possible – while also taking into account different needs such as mobility, language and stress response.

 visitBerlin, Foto: GettyImages, MindfulMedia